practice-golang/webhook-basket/README.md

         ...
         ```

 * There's no delete & flush target ftp directory.
-Only append and overwrite
+Only appending or overwriting

 ## Webhook setting